openhab/openhab-alexa/USAGE.md

         * [zwave1](https://www.openhab.org/addons/bindings/zwave1/) [OFF=0, HEAT=1, COOL=2, AUTO=3]
         * defaults to [OFF=off, HEAT=heat, COOL=cool, ECO=eco, AUTO=auto] if omitted
       * supportedModes=`<values>`
-        * defaults to, depending on the parameters provided, either user-based, preset-based or default mapping.
+        * defaults to, depending on the parameters provided, either user-based, preset-based or default item type-based mapping.
   * `TemperatureSensor.temperature`
     * Items that represent the current temperature, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
 If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type: